IbrahimParkar/Code_Clause/Churn_Prediction_in_Telecom_Industry_using_Logistic_Regression/README.md

 The dataset used for this project contains the following variables:

 CustomerID: Unique identifier for each customer
-Gender: Gender of the customer
+Gender: The gender of the customer
 SeniorCitizen: Whether the customer is a senior citizen or not
 Partner: Whether the customer has a partner or not
 Dependents: Whether the customer has dependents or not